 The Company's senior management oversees the management of these risks.
-The Company's senior management is supported by an advisory committee that advises on financial risks and the appropriate financial risk governance framework for the Company.
-The advisory committee provides assurance to the Company's senior management that the Company's financial risk-taking activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with Company's policies and Company's risk appetite.
+The Company's senior management is supported by the risk management committee and credit committee that advise on financial risks and the appropriate financial risk governance framework for the Company.
+The committees provides assurance to the Company's senior management that the Company's financial risk-taking activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with Company's policies and Company's risk appetite.
 The Company has not engaged in any derivative activities during the current or previous year.
 The Board of Directors reviews and agrees policies for managing each of these risks which are summarised below.